wp-plugins/wtg-tasks-manager/readme.txt

 == Description ==

 Released November 2014 and created to act as a workflow system.
 This task management solution is already being used on the WebTechGlobal website.
-Such early use will drive the project forward and turn the plugin into something more than a fancy todo list.
+Early use will drive the project forward and turn the plugin into something more than a fancy todo list.
 A planned feature includes a reward system with the purpose of attracting freelancers or talented members within a softwares community.
 I also intend for the plugin to make use of social networking and cloud services.
 WTG needs this projects to be complete so you can trust that this is just the beginning.